Search

 • In a small bowl, whisk together the chicken stock, soy sauce, hoisin sauce, and cornstarch to make the sauce.

-• In a pan over medium heat, add avocado oil (or any high smoke-point oil).
+• In a pan over medium heat, add the cooking oil.
 Place the stuffed mini sweet peppers filling-side up and pan-fry until lightly browned, about 2 minutes.

 • Pour in the sauce.
 Reduce to low heat, cover, and simmer for about 5 minutes until the peppers are cooked through and the filling is firm.